 H1: Spatially-resolved and In-Situ Characterization of Thin Films and Engineered Surfaces:

-In this session all aspects concerning novel spatially-resolved structural, microstructural and chemical characterization techniques, especially those that advance the in-depth understanding of the relationship between the processing, the structure and the properties of thin films and engineered surfaces.
-Particular attention will be given to papers providing information on novel cutting-edge experiments on the analysis of the microstructure and microstructural evolution of thin films, including in-situ measurements during film growth, spatially resolved analysis of residual stress and three-dimensional chemical mapping.
-Emphasis will be given to novel high-resolution techniques, such as Atom Probe Tomography, X-ray nano-diffraction, advanced TEM characterization, micro-Raman spectroscopy, etc. Papers are furthermore also solicited in the emerging area of three-dimensional microstructural characterization in small volumes, such as FIB/SEM tomography, in-situ EBSD and/or ToF-SIMS 3D mapping.
+This session deals with all aspects concerning novel spatially-resolved structural, microstructural, and chemical characterization techniques, especially those that advance the in-depth understanding of the relationship between the processing, the structure, and the properties of thin films and engineered surfaces.
+Particular attention will be given to papers using cutting-edge experiments to provide information on the microstructural evolution of thin films, including in-situ measurements during film growth, spatially resolved analysis of residual stress, and three-dimensional chemical mapping.
+Emphasis will be given to novel high-resolution techniques, such as Atom Probe Tomography, X-ray nano-diffraction, advanced TEM characterization, micro-Raman spectroscopy, etc. Papers are furthermore also solicited in the emerging area of three-dimensional microstructural characterization in small volumes, such as FIB/SEM tomography, in-situ EBSD, and/or ToF-SIMS 3D mapping.

 H1.
 Invited Speakers:

-This session covers advanced mechanical characterization techniques for surfaces, thin films and coatings with a focus on the development of novel methods rather than the application of standard methods to new materials.
+This session covers advanced mechanical characterization techniques for surfaces, thin films, and coatings with a focus on the development of novel methods rather than the application of standard methods to new materials.
 This includes novel methods of performing nanoindentation testing or analysis methods and testing of micro-scale testing geometries produced using focused ion beam (FIB) machining or issues related to the FIB-machined structures.
 Particular attention will be given to papers providing details on developing techniques such as novel fracture testing geometries.
-Emphasis will be given to testing techniques performed in situ in the SEM, TEM, Raman, X-ray beamline, etc. Papers are also solicited in the emerging area of nano- or micro-testing at high strain rates.
+Emphasis will be given to testing techniques performed in situ in the SEM, TEM, Raman, X-ray beamline, etc.

 H2.
 Invited Speakers:

-H3: Characterization of Coatings and Small Volumes in Harsh Environments:
+H3: Advanced Characterization of Coatings and Small Volumes in Extreme and Cyclic Conditions

-This session covers the characterization of the coatings microstructure and mechanical behavior under harsh and/or unusual conditions, such as high or cryogenic temperatures, radiation, hydrogen embrittlement and high strain rates.
-Particular attention will be given to papers providing characterization in-situ in the harsh environment, rather than ex-situ after exposure: e.g. nanoindentation testing performed at high temperatures rather than after an annealing treatment in a separate furnace.
-Emphasis will be given to work that shows progress pushing the testing envelope further into harsher environments or combining multiple characterization techniques to gain information on coatings’ behavior under severe or aggressive environments.
+This session covers the advanced characterization and mechanical behavior of coatings and small volumes under harsh, cyclic, and/or unusual conditions, such as high or cryogenic temperatures, radiation, hydrogen embrittlement and high strain rates.
+Particular attention will be given to papers providing characterization in-situ, rather than after mechanical exposure: e.g. nanoindentation testing performed at high temperatures rather than after an annealing treatment in a separate furnace.
+Emphasis will be given to works that show progress pushing the testing envelope further into more extreme environments or combining multiple characterization techniques to gain better information on the coatings behavior.

 H3.
 Invited Speakers: